nnstreamer/nnstreamer/gst/nnstreamer/tensor_converter/README.md

 - Flexible tensor: conversion to static tensor stream.
   - You can convert mime type (flexible to static) if incoming tensor has fixed data format and size.
   - With ```input-type``` and ```input-dim```, converter will set the output capability on src pad.
+- Serialized data: conversion to static tensor stream.
+  - Supported serialization format: Protocol Buffers, Flatbuffers and Flexbuffers.
+  - The converter gets input capability from the peer pad of the sink pad, or you can specify the capability.
+  - You don't need to specify the option because the sub-plugin is registered using the capability.

 ## Planned features